Soft-Water/PetSim99Macro/README.md

+ALL INFO BELOW IS NOT CORRECT FOR THIS MACRO.
+I WILL UPDATE EVENTUALLY.

 Requires AutoHotKey v2 installed on your system

 Download it from here: https://www.autohotkey.com/

-ALL INFO BELOW IS NOT CORRECT FOR THIS MACRO.
-I WILL UPDATE EVENTUALLY

 When you download the macro file, extract all and open the "AutoFish.ahk" file
 - F1 to activate the macro when it's open